 - Al-Anon and Nar-Anon—These groups offer support for those struggling with alcohol or narcotics.

-Common Massachusetts Rehab & Addiction Statistics
+Common Massachusetts Rehab and Addiction Statistics

 - There are 133 residential (non-hospital) rehab treatment centers.2

 - 45 are short-term rehabs and 99 are long-term rehabs.

 - There are 37 hospital inpatient facilities in Massachusetts.2

 - Heroin and other opiates make up the substances that the largest number of people (53,644) are admitted for in MA.1